kamino410/phase-shifting/README.md

 The phase-shifting method, also called fringe patterns or sinusoidal patterns, is a kind of structured light pattern used for display-camera systems.
 These methods provide algorithms to measure the correspondences from the camera pixels to the display pixels.

-Phase-shifting method computes these correspondences by unwrapping phase map from some images which capture displayed sinusoidal patterns.
+The phase-shifting method computes these correspondences by unwrapping a phase map from some images which capture displayed sinusoidal patterns.

 The main advantage of phase-shifting method is that theoretically can estimate the corresponding display pixels at subpixel accuracy.